cscart/docs/en/user_guide/addons/eBay/ebay_install.rst

 3.6.
 Copy the code displayed in the **Token** field to clipboard.

 3.7.
-Return to the eBay synchronization settings in your store’s admin panel.
-Go to **Add-ons → Manage Add-ons**, switch to the **Installed add-ons** tab, and click on the **eBay synchronization** add-on.
+Return to the eBay synchronization settings in your store’s Administration panel.

 3.8.
 Paste your token from the clipboard to the **eBay User Token** field.